Psi-Sampler: Initial Particle Sampling for SMC-Based Inference-Time Reward Alignment in Score Models: -Sampler: pCNL-Based Initial Particle Sampling

 \section{$\Psi$-Sampler: pCNL-Based Initial Particle Sampling}

 In this work, we propose $\Psi$-Sampler, a framework that combines efficient initial particle samping with SMC-based inference-time reward alignment for score-based generative models.
-The initial particles are sampled using the Preconditioned Crank–Nicolson Langevin (pCNL) algorithm, hence the name \textbf{PSI ($\Psi$)}—\textbf{P}CNL-based \textbf{S}ampling for \textbf{I}nference-time scaling.
+The initial particles are sampled using the Preconditioned Crank–Nicolson Langevin (pCNL) algorithm, hence the name \textbf{P}CNL-based initial particle sampling followed by \textbf{S}MC-based \textbf{I}nference-time reward alignment.
 The key idea is to allocate computational effort to the initial particle selection by sampling directly from the posterior distribution defined in Eq.~\ref{eq:problem definition and related work:approx optimal inital distribution}.
 This reward-informed initialization ensures that the particle set is better aligned with the target distribution from the outset, resulting in improved sampling efficiency and estimation accuracy in the subsequent SMC process.

 While the unnormalized density of the posterior distribution in Eq.~\ref{eq:problem definition and related work:approx optimal inital distribution} has an analytical form, drawing exact samples from it remains challenging.
 A practical workaround is to approximate posterior sampling via a \textbf{Top-$K$-of-$N$} strategy: generate $N$ samples from the prior, and retain the top $K$ highest-scoring samples as initial particles.
 This variant of Best-of-$N$~\cite{pmlr-v202-gao23h-bon, gui2024bonbon, nakano2022webgptbrowserassistedquestionansweringhuman} resembles rejection sampling and serves as a crude approximation to posterior sampling~\cite{beirami2024theoretical_bon, 10619456}.
 We find that even this simple selection-based approximation leads to meaningful improvements.
 But considering that sampling space is high-dimensional, one can adopt Markov Chain Monte Carlo (MCMC)~\cite{metropolis_hastings, bj/1178291835, roberts2002langevin, duane1987hybrid, girolami2011riemann, Brooks_2011} which is known to be effective at sampling from high-dimensional space.
 In what follows, we briefly introduce Langevin-based MCMC algorithms that we adopt for posterior sampling.